Skip to main content

 Planning the Treatment

 To plan the procedure, MRI images will be obtained so that your physician can locate the area to be treated.
-Small doses of ultrasound energy will be given to help confirm proper target in the brain.
+Small doses of ultrasound energy will be given to help confirm proper targeting in the brain.

-You will be given a Stop button to hold during the procedure, so you can pause the treatment at any time.
+You will be given a 'Stop' button to hold during the procedure, so you can pause the treatment at any time.
 Cool water from your helmet will circulate around the top of your head to prevent heating from the ultrasound.

 During Treatment